Alabama National Guard soldier honored for saving a local gas station

-U.S. Army Spc.
-James Holloman, a supply specialist for the 127th Medical Company, receives a hero’s recognition during a community event, Aug.
-31, 2024, at Fruitdale Corner Store after placing himself in harm’s way to prevent a potential catastrophe after a Jeep mail carrier caught fire next to the store’s gas pumps.
-A Guardsman’s dual status as a citizen-service member means each soldier and Airman brings professional expertise from both their civilian and military occupations to every mission.
-(U.S. Army National Guard photo by Sgt.
-Adena McCluskey) (Photo has been cropped and color corrected to enhance detail.)
+FRUITDALE, Ala. – U.S. Army Spc.
+James Hollomon, a supply specialist for the Alabama National Guard’s 127th Medical Company, received a hero’s recognition during a community event, Aug.
+31, 2024, after voluntarily placing himself in harm’s way to prevent a potential catastrophe.

+On July 24, 2024, Hollomon was on his way home from annual training at Camp Shelby, Mississippi, when he stopped at the local Dollar General next to the Fruitdale Corner Store to purchase a can of sealant for his leaking tire.

+“I looked over and saw a bunch of smoke,” Hollomon said.
+“The firefighter in me kicked in.”

 |Date Taken: